 What’s good about Nusa Lembongan:

-- Most popular island among the three Nusa islands
+- Most popular among the 3 Nusa islands

 - Great variety of beachfront and surf hotels

-Gili Air can roughly be considered the smaller sister of Gili Trawangan, with a good selection of hotels, as well as restaurants, bars and dive shops, particularly along its main south-eastern coast near the boat docks.
-Meanwhile, its quieter northern beaches are great for the truer ‘escapists’, with sparsely located resorts, some offering luxury stays.
-In all, Gili Air serves as a great alternative to Trawangan, and it is often the last and concluding one on island hopping adventures to all the three Gilis.
+Gili Air can be considered the younger sister of Gili Trawangan, with a good selection of hotels, as well as restaurants, bars and dive shops, particularly along its main south-eastern coast near the boat docks.
+Its quieter northern beaches are great for the truer ‘escapists’, with sparsely located resorts, some offering luxury stays.
+Gili Air serves as an excellent alternative to Trawangan, and it is often the last and concluding one on island-hopping adventures to all 3 Gili Islands.

 What’s good about Gili Air: